 Copperfield is an extensibility framework built around contextual awareness.
 It is intended to be used in combination with one's DI / IoC framework of choice.Overview

-Copperfield is an extensibility framework that resolves dependencies based on the current runtime context of the application or user session.
+Copperfield is an extensibility framework that resolves dependencies based on the current runtime context of an application or user session.
 It is meant to be used in conjunction with your Dependency Injection / Inversion of Control framework of choice.
-Currently, fluent framework support is included for StructureMap, however the goal is for Copperfield to be agnostic to the DI/IoC selected.
+Currently fluent configuration support is included for StructureMap however the goal is for Copperfield to be agnostic to the DI/IoC employed.

-While Copperfield does rely heavily upon reflection for its initial wiring, there has been, and will continue to be, a focus enterprise scalability.
+While Copperfield does rely heavily upon reflection for its initial wiring there is a significant focus on enterprise scalability.
 Our goal is to have 100% caching of all type-based reflection methods.
-In addition, several lambda expressions are compiled to functions in memory during runtime - these compiled functions are also cached and reused when possible.
+In addition, costly anonymous methods are compiled to functions in memory during runtime - these compiled and cached delegates are reused whenever possible.